blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Lightness.md

 The [[World Building/Creativity and Arts/Colour Theory/Colour Spaces/Munsell Colour System|Munsell value]] has long been used as a [[Uniform Colour Spaces|perceptually uniform]] lightness scale. [[CIELAB]] and [[CIELUV]] use $L^*$ as the symbol for perceptual lightness (in contrast with luminance $L$). [[CIECAM02]] uses $J$.

 In a [[Subtractive Colour Model|subtractive colour model]], the lightness changes to a colour through various [[Tint, shade and tone|tints, shades or tones]] can be achieved by adding white, black or grey respectively.
-This also reduces [[saturation]].
+This also reduces [[Saturation]].

 # Relationship of Munsell value to the relative luminance
 ## Munsell-Sload-Godlove value function (1933)